aeszyman/ARTH121/papers/paper1.md

 * will have no typographical errors;
 * have a cohesive paragraph organization (topic sentences and effective transitions);
 * include a concluding paragraph;
-* comply with the formatting requirements for this paper
+* comply with the formatting requirements for this paper;
-* be submitted on time.
+* be submitted on time;
+* use NO research